JEFFREY SCHWARZ

 Founder & President of Automat Pictures

-Jeffrey Schwarz is an Emmy Award-winning producer and director known for an extensive body of non-fiction work.
-His latest feature documentary is Commitment to Life, which chronicles the city of Los Angeles’ response to the HIV/AIDS crisis.
-It premiered at the Santa Barbara International Film Festival in February, 2023.
+Jeffrey Schwarz is an Emmy Award-winning producer, director, and editor known for an extensive body of non-fiction work.
+His latest feature documentary is Mineshaft: The Cruising Murders, about the contentious making of William Friedkin‘s Cruising and the shocking crimes that inspired it.
+It premiered at Tribeca Film Festival in June 2026.

 “One of our most prolific nonfiction filmmakers.”